nomnomgrom/jekyll-bootstrap-sass/README.md

 # jekyll-bootstrap-sass
-Webapp template using Jekyll templating with bootstrap/sass
+Webapp template using Jekyll with bootstrap/sass